Omneer/.github/profile/README.md

 Our mission at Omneer is to create and propagate the data infrastructure necessary for this neurodiagnostic revolution.
 We aim to empower physicians and researchers with the tools to predict, diagnose, and eventually halt neurodegenerative diseases in their tracks.

-For a closer look at our vision, see the full manifesto [here](./MISSION.md).
+For a closer look at our vision, see the full mission [here](./MISSION.md).

 ## Getting Started